raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 ### Integration Tests

 - Admin creates a weights run through DRF.
-- Pipeline runner generates the Celery Canvas graph from node dependencies.
+- Pipeline runner generates per-layer Celery canvases from node dependencies.
 - Celery executes generated node tasks and updates pipeline/node statuses.
 - QA results are persisted.
 - Published weights are inserted.
 - Rerun inserts the next `StatisticalWeight` version and sets retention on the previous version.
+- Extract, candidate, QA, and publication nodes consume run-scoped intermediate payloads.
 - `ETLOutput` records the produced statistical-weights version for downstream nodes.
 - Failed run does not replace existing published weights.
 - Concurrent run for the same output scope is rejected.